calaldees/TeachProgramming/teachprogramming/static/projects/language_features/python_prefer_generator_comprehentions.md

 ### Chains - can you go too far?

 Frameworks like RxJava encourage long pipelines/chains.
-When used to the extreem they can make data processing inflexible and difficult to debug.
+When used to the extreme they can make data processing inflexible and difficult to debug.
 As with all patterns then can be abused/misused.

 Reduce Pattern